luluzhou1/alinush.github.io/please-solve.md

 These are great research problems to solve that I wish I had time to work more on.

-## Efficient homomorphic Merkle trees
+## Efficient Homomorphic Merkle (Herkle) trees

-A homomorphic Merkle tree has an extremely useful property: given a change $\Delta$ to one of its leaves $\ell$, every node in the tree can be updated homomorphically, knowing only the change $\Delta$ and the leaf $\ell$.
+A homomorphic Merkle tree, or a **Herkle tree** has an extremely useful property: given a change $\Delta$ to one of its leaves $\ell$, every node in the tree can be updated homomorphically, knowing only the change $\Delta$ and the leaf $\ell$.
 In particular, the tree's root can be updated homorphically too, which can be very useful!

 In contrast, a non-homomorphic tree such as a SHA2-based one, requires first updating that node's child, which in turn requires the child's child to be updated and so on.